AlejandroRivera/embedded-rabbitmq/README.md

 ## Troubleshooting:

-**Q: RabbitMq fails to start due to `Node 'rabbitmq' already running in local`.
+**Q: RabbitMq fails to start due to `ERROR: node with name "rabbit" already running on "localhost"`.
 Why is this and what can I do?**

-A: This happens when RabbitMQ fails to be stopped correctly in a previous run, therefore, the Erlang process is still running.
+A: This happens when RabbitMQ fails to be stopped correctly in a previous run.
 To resolve this issue, manually identify the process and terminate it.
 To avoid this from happening again, ensure the `stop()` method is invoked in your code.